JacobSanford/docker-route53-dyndns/README.md

 * `ROUTE53_UPDATE_FREQUENCY` - The frequency (in seconds) to check for updates.
 Unless you have very specific needs, consider using a very large value here.

 ## License
-- Route53 Dynamic DNS is licensed under the MIT License:
+- Route53 Dynamic DNS Docker is licensed under the MIT License:
   - http://opensource.org/licenses/mit-license.html
 - Attribution is not required, but much appreciated:
-  - `Route53 Dynamic DNS by Jacob Sanford`
+  - `Route53 Dynamic DNS Docker by Jacob Sanford`